Connect with others who understand.

 Written by Joan Grossman

-Pruritus (itchy skin) with bumps or rashes is a distressing symptom that can sometimes occur with heart disease.
-But can heart problems cause a rash?
-Or can a rash be related to heart problems?
+Pruritus (itchy skin), along with bumps or rashes, can be a frustrating and uncomfortable symptom — and sometimes, it may occur in people living with heart disease.
+But can heart problems cause skin rashes?
+Or is it possible to develop a rash from heart disease?

-MyHeartDiseaseTeam members have frequently discussed itchy skin and rashes and the frustration of not knowing what the cause is.
+Members of MyHeartDiseaseTeam have often shared concerns about itchy skin and unexplained rashes.
 “I have a rash and can’t figure out why.
 I got a prednisone shot, got some pills, and supposedly this is taking away the itch.
 But it isn’t, so I’m just struggling,” a member wrote.

-Edema (swelling), blocked arteries, very high cholesterol, diabetes, or medication side effects are all factors linked to heart disease that can cause itchiness or a rash.
-But an intensely itchy rash may be a sign of prurigo nodularis (PN), a chronic inflammatory skin condition that can sometimes affect people with heart disease.
+Edema (swelling caused by fluid buildup), blocked arteries, very high cholesterol, diabetes, or medication side effects are all factors linked to heart disease that can cause itchiness or a rash.
+However, an intensely itchy rash may be a sign of prurigo nodularis (PN), a chronic inflammatory skin condition that can sometimes affect people with heart disease.

-If you have itchy bumps or skin lesions with heart disease, be sure to discuss these symptoms with your doctor.
+If you have itchy bumps, skin lesions, or a rash, be sure to discuss these symptoms with your doctor.
 You may have prurigo nodularis.
 Although PN can sometimes be challenging to both diagnose and treat, a variety of treatment options have been shown to help reduce symptoms, and newer therapies are showing promising results.

 What Is Prurigo Nodularis?